la-catalog/page-fetcher/README.md

         marketplace="google_shopping"
     )

-    async for page in pages:
+    async for page, url in pages:
         # do something with the html page
         print(page)